vickyli1015/Recipes-Rating-Analysis/README.md

-# Recipes-Rating-Analysis

 By Vicky Li (<yil164@ucsd.edu>)

 ## Introduction

 ### Question of Focus

 Many people naturally assume that a rating for a recipe represents how good the food **really** tastes.
 However, will the ratings be influenced by other factors, for example, the number of steps that are involved in the process?
-This project aims to explore whether or not there is a relationship, and what is the relationship, between **the number of steps in each recipe ** and **their average ratings**.
+This project aims to explore whether or not there is a relationship, and what is the relationship, between **the number of steps in each recipe** and **their average ratings**.

 ### Dataset